 Injured workers often see us after the workers compensation claim for the back injury has been refused by the workers compensation insurer, though many also see us after the back injury claim has been accepted in order go get the best settlement possible.

 In this article we have attempted to run through some of the things that injured workers can do after they have suffered a back injury in the course of their work.

 Report your back injury in writing immediately after it has happened

-In a lot of back related workers’ compensation claims, the allegation is that the injury did not occur in the course of the workers employment, and the worker who is claiming back injury compensation did not inform the employer of the accident at the time that the back injury occurred.
+In a lot of back related workers’ compensation claims, the allegation by the workers compensation insurer is that the injury did not occur in the course of the workers employment, and the worker who is claiming back injury compensation did not inform the employer of the accident at the time that the back injury occurred.

 In conclusion, if you have suffered a back injury at work, please report your back injury as soon as possible.
 Otherwise, this could have significant adverse impact on your back injury claim if you decide to claim back injury compensation.

 Some injured workers may have reservations in deciding to report the injury, because they fear they may get sacked after reporting the injury or making a workers compensation claim.
 In most of workplaces, reporting workplace injury is required and set out in the HR employee manual.
 In other words, for many employers, it is expected by the employer that each employee should report such workplace injuries.

 Attend a doctor as soon as possible after your back injury happens